1. Making your first figure

 Set the projection

-This figure now has its colors set, but there is no projection or size
+This figure now has its colors set.
+By default the projection and size

 The appropriate projection varies for the type of map.
 The available